Custom and self build homes

 Types of self build

-Contractor built one off home
+Contractor build one off home

 This is the most common form of self build.
 Here the home owner manages the design process including finding the land, hiring an appropriate consultant, and securing planning and building regulations approval.
 About half of all owners then hire a main contractor to do all the construction work; the other half project manage the construction phase and hire various sub-contractors to do the work.
 The owner might also do some of the simpler tasks such as decorating.
 Approximately two thirds of self builds are currently carried out this way.

-Self built one off home
+Self build one off home